Software Guide Rails

 Preferred Frontend Testing Libraries

-Jest, Vitest, Cypress, React Testing Library, Playwright
+Jest, Vitest, Playwright

 Rationale

-Jest is the most common test runner for modern JS development.
-It is used for rudimentary unit tests.
 Vitest is a modern contender that is Jest-compatible that should be a drop-in replacement for Jest.
-It includes a lot sane defaults and interesting concurrency modes for test execution.
+It includes a lot sensible defaults and interesting concurrency modes for test execution.

 Further reading